Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Image of John Henry Mohrmann Painting

-John Henry Mohrmann (American, 1857-1916) - Ship Portrait of the German Steamer LAVINIA 1895 – Portrait of the steamer from Hamburg with auxiliary sails set in the Channel, a German Schooner beyond – 60 x 100 cm (23 1/2 x 39 3/8 in.) – signed "H. Mohrmann" and dated – The Werder Collection, Germany
+John Henry Mohrmann (1857-1916) - Ship Portrait of the German Steamer LAVINIA 1895 – Portrait of the steamer from Hamburg with auxiliary sails set in the Channel, a German Schooner beyond – 60 x 100 cm (23 1/2 x 39 3/8 in.) – signed "H. Mohrmann" and dated – The Werder Collection

 Note: The steamer *Lavinia* was built in 1887 on the shipyard of the Flensburger Schiffsbau-Gesellschaft for the shipping company A.Kirsten in Hamburg, using an iron construction.
 Captains: Grunden 88/90, M. Crety 91/95, W. Richert 95.
 The Steamer was sold to Kalikanoff in Wladiwostock in 1896.
-Click on the image to enlarge the picture. (very good illustration in high resolution).
-Photo Copyright of the image is with the Werder Collection.
+Click on the image to enlarge the photo.

 Image of John Henry Mohrmann Painting

-John Henry Mohrmann (American, 1857-1916) - Ship Portrait of the British Steamer "Laurel Branch" 1899, the steamer on his way to Australia, with a sailing vessel and another steamer in the background, signed and dated, Oil on canvas, 60 x 100 cm, good condition - Private Collection Northern Germany
+John Henry Mohrmann (1857-1916) - Ship Portrait of the British Steamer "Laurel Branch" 1899, the steamer on his way to Australia, with a sailing vessel and another steamer in the background, signed and dated, Oil on canvas, 60 x 100 cm, good condition - Private Collection Northern Germany

 Note: one typical signature of the artist (he used also "J.H.
 Mohrmann" and "H. Mohrman") is as follows: